Navigating the world of nail services and products can be confusing.

 Cons: Hard gels are similar to Acrylic Nails.
 The difference is, instead of the Nail Technician mixing a liquid catalyst (monomer) and powder (polymer) together to build a nail, the mixture is combined into one product.

 What makes them alike is the removal process.
-Both Acrylic and Hard Gel nails are meant to be removed with a filing drill.
+Both Acrylic and Hard Gel nails are meant to be removed with a coarse file or drill file.
 Using a drill takes skill and proper technique.
 Read my blog on how to remove gel nails safely.

 Last but not least...New (and confusing) long wear/hybrid type Nail Polish - nail polish made by a variety of companies all trying to confuse us with terms like, "Gel polish without the light."